 On the other hand, Google Ads conversion tracking focuses specifically on measuring the effectiveness of your ad campaigns, allowing you to optimize your strategies based on conversion data and get a precise view of ad performance.

-However, it’s best to compare the two platforms to get the most insights from your Google advertising activities and understand their overall impact on your strategies.
+Our advice is to use both Google Ads and Google Analytics tracking.
+Thereby, you can get the most insights from your Google advertising activities and understand their overall impact on your strategies.

 Is there a simpler method for monitoring Google Ads?